 The following sessions are what is termed ‘client led’ when the client brings what they wish to the counselling room to be examined and discussed.
 These sessions are facilitated and helped by the counsellor.

-As the counselling work continues we would have regular reviews in order to map progress, and consider the focus of work for forthcoming sessions.
+As the counselling work continues we may have reviews in order to map progress, and consider the focus of our work for forthcoming sessions.